adamskel78/SHAX_group_project/README.md

 - Create web app to display an interactive predictor of cardiovascular disease

 # Question

-- What machine learning model has the highest accuracy of predicting presence of cardiovascular disease, and can it predict presence of cardiovascular disease with moderate accuracy?
+- What health factors are correlated with Cardiovascular Disease?

-- What health factors are correlated with having cardiovascular disease?
+- How to help people prevent Cardiovascular Disease?

 # Data
 [Kaggle's Cardiovascular Disease Dataset](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset/notebooks)